Related: Asia Virtual Phone Numbers

 - Be respectful and courteous during meetings.
 Bursts of anger and laughter are seen as disrespectful and insensitive.

-- Dress fashionably; Singaporeans are conscious of label and fashion trends.
+- Dress fashionably; Singaporeans are conscious of labels and fashion trends.

 - Pay attention to hierarchy and establish strong relationships with senior-most people.